pwafire/pwafire/docs/README.md

 ## Setting up

-- Make sure you Progressive Web App has a [Service Worker](https://pwafire.org/developer/docs/service-worker/)
+- Make sure your Web App has a [Service Worker](https://pwafire.org/developer/docs/service-worker/)

-- Make sure you have a valid [Web Manifest](https://pwafire.org/developer/docs/web-manifest/)
+- Make sure your Web App has a valid [Web Manifest](https://pwafire.org/developer/docs/web-manifest/)

 Learn more [in this setup docs](https://github.com/pwafire/pwadev-tips)